-Land development and building activity in the Town of Fox Lake is subject to the Town Zoning Ordinance.
-Development within shoreland-wetland areas in the town are also subject to certain requirements of the Dodge County Land Use Code.
-The Dodge County Land Use Code is administered by the Dodge County Land Resources and Parks Department.
+Land development and building activity in the Town of Fox Lake is subject to town building code requirements and specific sections of the Dodge County Land Use Code since the town does not have a zoning or land division ordinance of its own and has not adopted the county's general zoning ordinances.
+Land use within shoreland-wetland areas in the town is regulated by the County Land Use Code.
+The Dodge County Land Use Code is administered by the Dodge County Planning and Development Department.
+The town and county land use regulations are described in more detail below.